Cliven Bundy: Cattle grazing dispute

-Racist comments
+Charges of racism

 About a week after the climax of the standoff, on April 19, 2014, Bundy spoke about witnessing a civil disturbance, the 1965 Watts riots.
 Bundy described his views about unhappiness at that time and criticized what he saw as government interference and its influence on African Americans.
 He recalled later seeing a public housing project in North Las Vegas where some of the older residents and the children sat on the porch.
 He said:

 I want to tell you one more thing I know about the Negro.
 When I go to Las Vegas, North Las Vegas, and I would see these little Government houses, and in front of that Government house the door was usually open, and the older people and the kids and there was always at least half a dozen people on the porch.
 They didn't have nothing to do, they didn't have nothing for the kids to do, they didn't have nothing for the young girls to do.
 They were basically on government subsidy, so now what do they do?
 They abort their young children, they put their young men in jail, because they never learned how to pick cotton.
 And I've often wondered, are they better off as slaves, picking cotton and having a family life and doing things, or are they better off under government subsidy?
 They didn't get no more freedom.
 They got less freedom.

 A year later Bundy called the reaction to his statements a "misunderstanding," saying he was not racist and that he should not have used the term "Negro."
 He added: "I've never had a black person or a brown person ever say anything bad about me."
 He then proceeded to make further statements about race, comparing "welfare and housing" to slavery.
 He expressed support for Blacks who have "raised themselves up to a point where they are equal with the rest of us."
 As an alternative to government jobs and programs, he touted private-sector work.
 "We don't need leeches feeding off us and eating off of us," he said.
 "We need producers."